 Your kitchen's plumbing, electrical wiring and waste water pipes also have a bearing on the overall cost.
 The more pipework and wiring that you need to move, the higher the cost of your project will be.
 That means that installation will be significantly cheaper if you retain the layout of your old kitchen.

 Many kitchen companies offer an installation service, at extra cost.
 We asked customers about their experiences with the kitchen brand they used for installation, including the speed and quality of installation, the amount of mess made and the communication with their installer.

 Overall customer scores ranged from 83% to 56%, so it's worth taking a look at our guide to kitchen brand installation if you want to use the company you're buying the kitchen from.

 But you don't have to use the kitchen company for both supply and installation; 19% of people in our survey found their own installer, while 8% installed it themselves and 5% got a friend or family member to do it.

 You can use our free Which?
 Trusted Trader service to find recommended plumbers, electricians and kitchen fitters who have been through our stringent vetting process.

 To help you assess how much you will need to spend, download our budget planning calculator to work out costs for extra work on heating, plumbing and electrics.

-We also compiled priRICS uses cost data from its Building Cost Information Service (BCIS) database, where costs are collated from a variety of sources and analysed, to arrive at the average prices.
-Material costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.
+RICS uses cost data from its Building Cost Information Service (BCIS) database, where costs are collated from a variety of sources, and analysed to arrive at the average prices.
+Materials costs are based on the best trade prices from a range of suppliers across the UK, which are then benchmarked to reveal the best national average.